Even if your breasts are small, even if you have twins, even if you're worried… (this isn’t foolproof, but it works pretty well)

-When weight gain is steady, feedings are easier, and if your baby is agreeable, it's ok to decrease to 8-12 feeds in 24 hours.
-Feeding fewer than 8 feeds a day is likely to result in decreasing your milk supply leading to supplementation and early weaning.
+When weight gain is steady, breastfeedings are easier, and if your baby is agreeable, it's ok to decrease to 8-12 feeds in 24 hours.
+Feeding fewer than 8 feeds a day is likely to result in decreasing your milk supply which can lead to supplementation and early weaning.

 Use a checklist or an app to keep track of how many times you feed.
 Frequent feeds may also calm an overabundant supply, avoid engorgement and help to prevent a crying and fussy baby, mastitis, slow or no weight gain!